 Attachment Style

-Avoidant Attachment: Why You Pull Away When Things Get Close
+Avoidant Attachment Style - Why You Pull Away When Things Get Close

 Avoidant attachment is often misread as not caring or not being ready for a relationship.
 The reality is more complicated.
 Avoidantly attached people often want connection - they just associate it with loss of self, loss of control, or disappointment.
 Closeness feels like threat, not comfort.